Biophysical-Engineering-Group/pyFuRNAce/README.md

 ## 🙏 Acknowledgements

-Supported by the ERC Starting Grant “ENSYNC”, DFG, HFSP, and Max Planck Society.
-Developed by Luca Monari, Ina Braun, Erik Poppleton, and Kerstin Göpfrich.
+This work was supported by the ERC Starting Grant ENSYNC (No. 101076997) and Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under CRC 392 and CRC 1638.
+This work was supported by a Research Grant from HFSP (Ref.-No: RGP003/2023, DOI: https://doi.org/10.52044/HFSP.RGP0032023.pc.gr.168589).
+The authors thank the Max Planck Society for access to computational resources and the Alfried Krupp von Bohlen und Halbach Foundation.
+E.P. was supported through state funds approved by the State Parliament of Baden-Württemberg for the Innovation Campus Health + Life Science Alliance Heidelberg Mannheim.
+We thank Cody Geary for his feedback on the user interface design.
+We thank Dominic Kempf for his feedback on software development and testing.